zack-bitcoin/amoveo/docs/design/sortition_chains.md

 the sortition chain operator keeps track of a merkel tree containing all the active sortition contracts.
 The merkel root of this is published in every block.

-The merkel tree stores each sortition contract in a location determined by the part of the probability space which results in this contract winning the lottery.
+Every branch of the merkel tree has bits of chalang code, which specify the mutually exclusive conditions which could allow each sub-branch to be active.
+The chalang code can reference randomness, or the output of an oracle, or anything.
 That way, a merkel proof of the existence of your sortition contract is also a proof that no one else has the same part of the probability space as you.

 So when you create a sortition contract with a sortition chain operator, the operator is giving you a contract for rights over a certain part of the probability space, and he gives you a proof that this portion of the probability space was recently empty.